 - 1 tbsp cinnamon

 - 2 tbsp sugar

-- In a sauté pan melt the butter and cook each slice on both sides until light golden brown and crisp to your liking.
+- In a non-stick skillet over medium low heat melt the butter and cook each slice on both sides until light golden brown and crisp to your liking.

-- Top it off with warm maple syrup, crisp bacon and some sliced fruit for a filling and healthy breakfast.
-This can feed 2 people with 4 slices each.
+- Top it off with pan drippings or warm maple syrup.
+I typically serve alongside crisp bacon and some sliced fruit for a filling breakfast.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.